eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/memory_management.rst

 Memory management is critical for Dynamic Types,  because every dynamic type and dynamic data is managed with pointers.
-Every object stored inside of a dynamic object is managed by its owner, and users must delete every object they create using the factories
+Every object stored inside of a dynamic object is managed by its owner, and users must delete every object they create using the factories.

 .. literalinclude:: /../code/CodeTester.cpp
    :language: c++